IsaiaBelladelli/sCatCh/sCatCh/README.md

 # sCatCh

-SCatCh is a drawing-guessing game
+SCatCh is a funny drawing-guessing game.